christophe-cerin/mosquitto-clustering/README.md

 ## Prerequisites

 You need to install a [Mosquitto MQTT](https://mosquitto.org/) server and the client.
+Regarding Python, please install qrcode and image libraries, and Scikit Learn.
+We assume that Itertools, Numpy, and Pandas are already installed on your system.

 # Inspired by